PagerDuty/pdagent-integrations/README.md

 ### Zabbix Testing

-The scons integration test for Zabbix only runs standalone tests for the `pd-zabbix` command line script.
+The integration test for Zabbix only runs standalone tests for the `pd-zabbix` command line script.
 You should also test actual Zabbix integration using the public Zabbix Integration Guide.

 For details, see `zabbix-testing.txt`.